fenimore/alio/README.md

 - [x] Prev and Next Song in list
 - [x] Pause songs
-- [ ] Get Song Position from Player
+- [x] Get Song Position and Title from Player

 ### UI

 - [ ] Adjust the stretch of columns
-- [ ] Update the progress bar
+- [x] Update the progress bar
-- [ ] Display song name in status bar
+- [x] Display song name in status bar
-- [ ] Display keybindings on help
+- [x] Display keybindings on help
+- [ ] Get "Space" and "Ctrl-F" keybindings